 Inclusive education works: an Italian example

-Inclusion Now hears from School Teacher, Paulo Esperson: “As a pupil, I studied all my life in inclusive classes.
+Inclusion Now hears from Paola Esperson, music therapist and school teacher: “As a pupil, I studied all my life in inclusive classes.
 As a specialised teacher, I have been working for 18 years in Italian state’s primary schools with Disabled and non-Disabled children.
 Like the vast majority of Italian teachers, principals, parents and school staff, I believe in inclusive education and consider every diversity a value.”

 Italy’s Inclusive Education Background

 In 2017, Italy celebrated 40 years of full inclusion.
 Research and experimentation on integrazione scolastica – ‘inclusion’ – were carried out after the first law that opened mainstream schools to Disabled learners in 1971.
 In 1975, the Falcucci Commission reported the conclusive results of these studies and the outcome was that the progress and development of Disabled children was significantly higher when they were attending regular school classes.
 Special schools and classes were abolished in 1977 (Law 517/77).

 The aim was to overcome every form of exclusion of Disabled people, promoting change in school structure, in order to welcome every child and fully promote their personal development.
 Attendance in mainstream schools did not require Disabled children to achieve a set level of competence for each subject in the curriculum.
 The assessment for the school year was meant to consider progress in all developmental areas.
 The new legislation affirmed a more articulated concept of learning: to enhance all forms of expression through which pupils realise and develop their potential; and that inclusion is possible if accompanied by a change of environment and context.
 All school staff needed to learn and understand inclusion, and develop new didactic strategies, specific planning and teamwork.